 My favorite book of the Bible is Romans.
 Like so many great theologians in the past (e.g. Luther and Calvin), I found the explanation of Grace in the pages of Romans to be life-changing.
 And after studying and teaching the book for 2 years at my church, I felt a sea change in my Christianity.
 Although the entire canon of scripture is profitable for growth, I tell my classes that if we could just master the Gospel of John, Romans and 1 Corinthians, we would be well on our way to a pleasing Christian life.

 I have too many interests and not enough time to do them all well enough.
 I love music and play piano and guitar.
 I enjoy wood working and building things with my hands.
 (Consequently every room of our house has an unfinished project in it!
 Grrrrrr…) I love to read, watch movies, work out, and eat pizza.

-I have been married to my wife, Kathy, for 28 years.
+I have been married to my wife, Kathy, since 1983.
 We have no children, but we have coddled a number of unruly cats over the years.
 The latest additions to our family are two domestic-short hair troublemakers named Boo and Radley.